camunda/camunda-docs/docs/self-managed/zeebe-deployment/zeebe-installation.md

 :::note
 New to BPMN and want to learn more before moving forward?
 [Visit our Get Started Guides](/docs/guides/getting-started/) to learn about BPMN and orchestration.
 :::

-## Additional resources

-If you have questions or feedback, we encourage you to visit the [user forum](https://forum.camunda.io/) and [GitHub issue tracker](https://github.com/camunda/zeebe/issues).